almouDev/Full-Stack-Internship-Home-Assignment/README.md

 Still we assume that you have Node environment in your computer

-If all the server are running, you can go and hint http://localhost:3000 in your web browser
+If all the server are running, you can go and hint http://localhost:3000 in your web browser You should be able to see a button for uploading a file